mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 ![Create predictor](/assets/sql/tutorials/customer_churn/create_churn.png)

 What we did here was to create a predictor called customer_churn to predict the Churn and also ignore the gender column as an irrelevant column for the model.The model training has started.

+## Checking the Status of a Predictor

 You can check the predictors status and will be able to make a prediction once the status shows complete: